Counselling - Helping you to live a life you love

 How much does counselling cost?

-My current fees are £40 for individuals and £45 for relationships counselling.
+My current fees are £40 for individuals and £45 for relationship counselling.

 Yes, I currently offer sessions via Zoom.
-I have undertaken an additional 80 hours of training in online counselling to ensure I am competent to counsel online.
+I have undertaken an additional 80 hours of training in online counselling to ensure I am competent to counsel online or by telephone.